Chiharu Shida

-Chiharu Shida (志田 千陽, Shida Chiharu) is a Japanese badminton player affiliated with the Saishunkan team.
+Chiharu Shida (志田 千陽, Shida Chiharu) is a Japanese badminton player previously affiliated with the Saishunkan Pharmaceutical Co Ltd corporate badminton team.
 She is the Women's Doubles bronze medalist at the 2024 Summer Olympics.
 Shida was part of the Japan winning team in the 2020 Asia Team Championships.
 She reached a career high as world number 2 in the BWF World rankings on 8 November 2022 with Nami Matsuyama.
-In September 2025, Shida began a new partnership with Arisa Igarashi.
+In September 2025, Shida began a new partnership with Arisa Igarashi then the pair split up and withdrew from the Japan National Badminton Team on 31 July 2026 following official announcements by their managing companies, AMD Sports Japan and BIPROGY, and the Badminton Association of Japan.

 Shida is the bronze medalist at the Asian and World Junior Championships in 2014 and 2015.
 Shida won her first international title at the 2016 Vietnam International, and claimed her first BWF World Tour at the 2018 Chinese Taipei Open.

 Career

 2018–2020: Chinese Taipei Open–first World Tour title

-Shida starterd the 2018 season as a semi-finalists in the Swiss Open in the women's doubles with Matsuyama.
+Shida started the 2018 season as a semi-finalists in the Swiss Open in the women's doubles with Matsuyama.
 She then reached the mixed doubles final with Yunosuke Kubota in the Osaka International, losing to Kim Won-ho and Lee Yu-rim.
 She for the first time reached the final in the BWF World Tour, the Singapore Open, but she and her partner Matsuyama were defeated by their teammate Ayako Sakuramoto and Yukiko Takahata.
 Shida and Matsuyama also suffered defeat to Sakuramoto and Takahata in the final of the Akita and Bangka Belitung Indonesia Masters, while in the Vietnam Open they lose to Misato Aratama and Akane Watanabe.
 Shida and Matsuyama claimed their first ever World Tour title in the Chinese Taipei Open by beating Ayane Kurihara and Naru Shinoya.
 They ended the season ranked as world number 13.

 In 2019 Shida and her partner, winning two title in the U.S. Open and Korea Masters, as well being a finalists in the Spain Masters and Swiss Open.
 In 2020, Shida joined Japan squad for the Asia Women's Team Championships, and won the gold medal after Japan beat South Korea in the final.
 Shida and Matsuyama best result in the World Tour were the semi-finalists in the Malaysia Masters.